The Best STEM Learning Toys for Toddlers

 This ingenious toy combines two of your toddler’s greatest loves—making noise and building things.
 The Saxoflute comes in 16 pieces, which can be assembled in a variety of ways to create all sorts of instruments (and sounds!).
 Parents liken it to “having your own wacky instrument from a Dr. Seuss book” and rave how their children love blowing into their creation and discovering what interesting sounds come out.

-Learning Resources Jumbo Magnifiers , $28 for set of 6, Amazon.com
+Learning Resources Jumbo Magnifiers , $27 for set of 6, Walmart.com

 “Chemistry sets and microscopes for very young children are totally premature,” Cohen says.
 A better choice: a magnifying glass that’s easy to hold and shatterproof.
 It will encourage your budding scientist to get up close and personal with nature, even if it’s just watching an army of ants in the backyard.

-This high-tech caterpillar introduces your preschooler to the basic idea of coding and programming.
+This high-tech caterpillar is one of the best STEM toys for 3-year-olds to introduce them to the basic idea of coding and programming.
 By rearranging the caterpillar’s body segments, your child can make it move in any direction.